Tech-Inventers/smartBooking/README.md

 ### 🛠️ What It Does:
 1. **✅ Understands free-form user messages like:**
 - 🔹Can I book an appointment on Friday at 10?
-- 🔹Please cancel my session next week
+- 🔹Please cancel my session next week?
-- 🔹Show me my upcoming appointments
+- 🔹Show me my upcoming appointments?
 2. **✅ Extracts relevant details such as:**
   - 🔹Dates and times
   - 🔹Provider email